 Persons with non-violent histories who are diagnosed with drug addiction may have their cases diverted to Drug & DWI Treatment Court, which meets on alternate Friday mornings, beginning at 8:00 am, before the honorable Judge James Faison III.
 Defendants appear every two weeks before the same judge and treatment professionals to monitor progress.
 Rigorous probation standards, frequent drug testing, and swift sanctions are key components to the success of individuals who remain integrated into the community through employment or schooling while fighting their addictions.
 You can learn more about Treatment Court here.

-The DA's Office hosts a one-week camp for rising 11th and 12th graders who are interested in learning more about the judicial system.
-Summer 2022 dates coming soon; contact Christine Shuler for more information.
+The DA's Office hosts a one-week camp each summer for rising 11th and 12th graders who are interested in learning more about the judicial system.
+Summer 2023 dates coming soon; contact Christine Shuler for more information.

 The District Attorney's Office prosecutes juvenile cases for defendants under 16 years of age.
 Juvenile Court is held every Tuesday at 9:00 am in New Hanover and on the first Friday of each month at 9:00 am in Pender.
 All information pertaining to Juvenile Court is strictly confidential; if you have questions, please call our front desk at 910-772-6900.

 Juvenile offenders charged with non-violent offenses can have cases diverted from Juvenile Court into Teen Court where the case is heard before a jury of their peers.
 All participants, with the exception of the judge, are teenagers.
 Defendants must admit responsibility in order to be eligible, so the hearing is regarding the appropriate sentence rather than guilt or innocence.
-Teen Court, now in its 15th year, is overseen by Vantage Pointe; please visit their website for court dates and more information.
+Teen Court is facilitated by Communities in Schools of Cape Fear; for more information please contact Tamia Boyd at 910-707-4347 or email@example.com.
 You can read more about Ben David's thoughts on Teen Court in this article.